bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * sendfrom  -  (fromaccount) (tobismuthaddress) (amount) (minconf=1) (comment) (comment-to)  -  (amount) is a real and is rounded to 8 decimal places.
 Will send the given amount to the given address, ensuring the account has a valid balance using (minconf) confirmations.
 Returns the transaction ID if successful (not in JSON object).
   sends from the first address of the given account.
-  Bismuthd specifics: comment id converted to "openfield data" and will be part of the transaction. comment-to is ignored.
+  Bismuthd specifics: comment is converted to "openfield data" and will be part of the transaction. comment-to is ignored.
-  Uses "mpinsert" node command, since "txsend" is not secure: it sends the private key to the node
+  Uses "mpinsert" node command, since "txsend" is not secure: it sends the private key to the node.

 * sendmany  -  (fromaccount) {address:amount,...} (minconf=1) (comment)  -  amounts are double-precision floating point numbers
   Bismuth does not support one to many transactions.
 Will be converted to many transactions, and return a list of transaction id.